Ryan Poles on Matt Eberflus: ‘When you know, you know’

 The Bears’ process to find replacements for fired general manager Ryan Pace and coach Matt Nagy was all about conviction.
 The Bears quickly ended their general manager search after interviewing only one of three finalists, hiring Poles before he could have a second interview with the Vikings.

 Intuition about football people is not a strength at Halas Hall.
 But they’re counting on Poles to change that trend.
-His two-day search for a coach was unusually quick.
-Even Pace needed a week to hire his first coach, and it was that short at least in part because veteran John Fox — a two-time Super Bowl coach — became available.
+His two-day “search” was unusually quick.
+Even Pace needed a week to hire his first coach, and his search ended suddenly when John Fox — a two-time Super Bowl coach — became available.

 He hired Eberflus — who was on Poles’ list of preferred candidates he gave the Bears during his initial Zoom interview on Jan.
-21. But the process gave the impression that Poles was hiring the Bears’ preferred candidate and not his own.
+21. But the process — which paired Poles with a fellow client of agent Trace Armstrong, an extended Bears family member — gave the impression that Poles was hiring the Bears’ preferred candidate and not his own.
 What about the others on his list?
 Would he have conducted a more expansive search if given the opportunity?

 Poles couldn’t have responded more emphatically: “I was given that opportunity — and I found him,” he said, pointing at Eberflus next to him on the podium at the George “Mugs” Halas Auditorium at Halas Hall.

 “He had a plan that made sense to sustain success for a long period of time.
-It wasn’t short-sighted.
-We saw with Atlanta with Shanahan [offensive coordinator Kyle Shanahan] leaving.
+It wasn’t shortsighted.
+We saw with Atlanta with [offensive coordinator Kyle Shanahan] leaving.
 And then it crashes.
 What’s the progression [after] that.
 He had that laid out.”

+That said, Poles’ instinct about people and coaches is an unknown.
+This is his first time being a boss.
+It’s the first time he’s gone through an interview-hiring process.
+But it’s not his first time evaluating people.
+It’s part of what he’s done for a living for the past 13 years.

+“When you interview a lot of players over the last 10-14 years, you’re looking for key things,” he said when asked about his experience in hiring people.
+“You have a checklist of what you’re looking for in that person and that player and it’s not really that different in looking for a leader.